Jalal Al-e-Ahmad: Political activism

 Al-e-Ahmad joined the communist Tudeh Party along with his mentor Khalil Maleki shortly after World War II.
 They "were too independent for the party" and resigned in protest over the lack of democracy and the "nakedly pro-Soviet" support for Soviet demands for oil concession and occupation of Iranian Azerbaijan.
 They formed an alternative party the Socialist Society of the Iranian Masses in January 1948 but disbanded it a few days later when Radio Moscow attacked it, unwilling to publicly oppose "what they considered the world's most progressive nations."
 Nonetheless, the dissent of Al-e-Ahmad and Maleki marked "the end of the near hegemony of the party over intellectual life."

 He later helped found the pro-Mossadegh Tudeh Party, one of the component parties of the National Front, and then in 1952 a new party called the Third Force.
 Following the 1953 Iranian coup d'état Al-e-Ahmad was imprisoned for several years and "so completely lost faith in party politics" that he signed a letter of repentance published in an Iranian newspaper declaring that he had "resigned from the Third Force, and completely abandoned politics."
 However, he remained a part of the Third Force political group, attending its meetings, and continuing to follow the political mentorship of Khalil Maleki until their deaths in 1969.
-In 1963, visited Israel for two weeks, and in his account of his trip stated that the fusion of the religious and the secular he discerned in Israel afforded a potential model for the state of Iran.
+In 1963, visited Israel for two weeks, and published 4 essays describing his experiences, which included a visit to Kibbutz Ayelet HaShahar, in which he praised both David Ben-Gurion and Moshe Dayan's visionary leadership as being in the prophetic tradition as "guardians" of the State.
+He greatly admired the fusion of the religious and secular as bridging both eastern and western culture and saw it as a potential model for the state of Iran.
+In 5th essay, allegedly written a month after the Six-Day War Ahmad reversed course and wrote a venomous reassessment of Israel replete with antisemitic tropes of Jewish control of banks, the media and Holocaust inversion, though some scholars speculate a different authorship.

 Despite his relationship with the secular Third Force group, Al-e-Ahmad became more sympathetic to the need for religious leadership in the transformation of Iranian politics, especially after the rise of Ayatollah Khomeini in 1963.